chromatogram assemblysequence assembling

 Previous chapterDNA trace assemblyNext chapter

-This tutorial will show you how to edit, remove vectors and save the assembled contig.
+This tutorial will show how to fix ambiguities, remove vectors and save the assembled contig to disk.

 1. Removal of the ambiguous bases from the contig.

 Go to the first ambiguous base (which in this example is N) and double click it.
-The Inplace editor should appear:
+The Base Editor should appear:

 sequence assembly software

 Now press a key to replace the ambiguous base with the desired one (which in this example is a gap).
-At this moment the Inplace editor will accept your input, will exit and the cursor will jump to the next column:
+At this moment the Base Editor will accept your input, will exit and the cursor will jump to the next column:

 scf trace assembly